era/elias.sh/markdown/posts/peg_and_rust.md

 ## That is it

 I hope you enjoyed this trip around my pet project.
 At the moment I’m really enthusiastic about Rust programming language and I’m looking for projects to collaborate with.
-If you want help with your side/pet project, let me know on Twitter, and feel free to DM me :), or just email me rust@{{this_domain}}.
+If you want help with your side/pet project, let me know on [Twitter](https://www.twitter.com/elias_era), and feel free to DM me :), or just email me rust@{{this_domain}}.

 Also, if you found any error on the post, let me know using Twitter as well.

-If you are interested on TinyLang, you can check it on [Github](https://github.com/era/tinylang)
+If you are interested on TinyLang, you can check it on [Github](https://github.com/era/tinylang).

 Also, the code for this website is at [Github](https://github.com/era/elias.sh) as well.